LucyWilcox/ExercisesInC/homeworks/homework10.md

 8) Does the condition have to be true when you signal a condition variable?

-It should be, but it might not be which is why the condition needs to be checked again.
+It will be when it's true, but it might not be true right after it's signaled.